 Last Wednesday, on my way back from the Kenyan consulate, I stopped at St. Bartholomew Church at Park Avenue and East 51st Street.
 I had applied for a visa to Kenya, and submitting the application wasn’t easy: two visits to the post office, where they had to lecture me about the difference between Priority Mail and Express Mail; a separate visit to Chase Bank at the UN, because, apparently, you need a cashier’s check no matter what the Web site says; and three extra searches through metal detectors at the consulate.
 In the heat, I stopped at St. Bart’s to rest.
 To pray.
 To pee.
 Perchance to dream.

 When you live in New York, you learn the art of zigzagging, which is using the grid pattern of avenues and streets to get to your destination.
-Think of avenues as points on the x axis (“b” above) and streets as points on the y axis (“a” above).
+Think of avenues as points on the x axis (“b” below) and streets as points on the y axis (“a” below).
 When you zigzag, you create a hypotenuse (“c”), which, as you remember from eighth grade, is shorter than x plus y.
 It is a shortcut.
 The more creative you get, the shorter the shortcut, thus saving time and money.
 This is why New Yorkers are so quick.
 They are in constant search of the Holy Hypotenuse.
 That they eat pizza and talk on their phones as they do so is just part of their charm.

 So, there I was plotting my imaginary hypotenuse from St. Bart’s to Lincoln Center, minding my own business at a traffic light, when I came upon–how can I put this–my own version of Beatrice at the bridge, Juliet at the balcony, Helen at the parapet, the girl from Ipanema.
 This version was not stunning but divine, angelic.
 I was the one who was stunned, so much so that what happened next can only be described as temporary insanity.